lbormann/darts-caller/README.md

 #### *`-C / --caller`*

 Sets a specific voice-pack as caller.
 On start the application displays a list of installed voice-packs; copy the name of chosen one and paste it here.
-By default this is 'None' meaning the application chooses a random caller (voice-pack).

 Side note: You can change the caller/voice-pack anytime in the web-caller.